-- Replacing 150w SON lanterns with LED equivalents - Replacing lit signs with reflective signs - Variety of lower wattage residential street lighting improvements mode of transport (i.e. car, bus and train) and distance travelled from a sample of staff.
+- Replacing 150w SON lanterns with LED equivalents - Replacing lit signs with reflective signs - Variety of lower wattage residential street lighting improvements from the biennial Staff Travel Survey, which gives information on the mode of transport (i.e. car, bus and train) and distance travelled from a sample of staff.
 This data is then converted into carbon by assigning each mode of transport with the relevant GHG conversion factor and multiplying the mileage.
 This data is adjusted on a pro-rata basis to reflect the carbon impact of the entire Council workforce.
-The survey is conducted every two years (to minimise survey fatigue); this data is based on the May 2016 staff survey results.
+The survey is conducted every two years (to minimise survey fatigue): this data is based on the May 2016 staff survey results.